Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 On top of the mentioned advantages, half-face helmets excel in breathability.
 Made using only half the material typically used to produce full-face helmets, they are light and allow plenty of free airflow inside, making them ideal for all-day wear.

 Finally, the looks.
 Compared to most other types of motorcycle helmets, these usually have the coolest exterior.
-So, if you want to make a statement and turn heads while you ride on your bike, odds are high, you’d end up purchasing a cool half helmet.
+So, if you want to make a statement and catch the attention of others while riding your motorcycle, then there is a high probability that you will opt for one of these cool half helmets.

 Disadvantages of half-face helmets